 At the University of Queensland, scientists and researchers are working around the clock to develop a coronavirus vaccine.
 With a combined $16.5 million in funding, the University of Queensland along with its research partners, The Doherty Institute and CSIRO, are promoting innovation beyond their science.
 Collectively with big pharma companies and government policy, they are dismantling the traditional linear pipeline of vaccine development based on plotted milestone checkpoints.
 Instead, they are working to a parallel model, simultaneously stacking development phases for a far shorter delivery timeline.

 At a policy-innovation level, we need creative strategies for two economies of scale – emotional shock and the shock of job loss.
-While the Australian government is pulling the traditional fiscal policy levers in an attempt to minimise economic ramifications that many have already described as being markedly worse than the GFC (IMF), what would true policy innovation look like?
+While the Australian government is pulling the traditional fiscal policy levers in an attempt to minimize economic ramifications that many have already described as being markedly worse than the GFC (IMF), what would true policy innovation look like?
 A global living wage for example?
 A redesign of the way government does business to be leaner, more agile, and citizen-centric?
 Or even more radically, a new approach to the disconnect in decision-making between the Federal Government and the States?
 While these ideas may not prove viable, discussions and debates of this nature would surely prove fruitful.

-Social license and ethical investment to redefine the role of business
+Social license and ethical investment to redefine the role of business leadership

 In living memory, there has never been a time where the link between business sustainability and social/environmental responsibility has been clearer.
 In response, we see businesses reinventing their role in society.
-Zara has started to make scrubs for Spain’s coronavirus stretched hospitals.
+Zara has started to make scrubs for Spain’s coronavirus-stretched hospitals.
 Lululemon temporarily shuts down all stores in North America but continues to pay employees.
 Microsoft commits to pay its hourly workers their regular pay, even as demand for their services slows.
 Walmart, Apple, and the Olive Garden update their sick-leave policies to provide additional coverage and support for their most vulnerable workers.
 Amazon announced a $5 million relief fund for small businesses in the vicinity of its headquarters.
-While Google is pledging $1 million to organisations locally in California impacted by the pandemic.
+While Google is pledging $1 million to organizations locally in California impacted by the pandemic.
 In Australia, companies like Telstra take a multi-stakeholder approach, issuing a hold on planned job reductions, providing assistance packages to consumer and small business customers, activating provision of unlimited data allowances, providing extra mobile data for small business customers and extra paid leave for Telstra employees and casuals.

 Unfortunately, we don’t have to look far to see examples of less-than-ethical business practices.
 Four industry super funds with combined assets of more than $180 billion are potentially invoking pandemic exclusion clauses which could see members not covered for adverse effects suffered due to coronavirus.
 Kathmandu is another disappointing example.
 As an entity recording an after-tax profit of $57.6m, Kathmandu has chosen to stand down most of its staff without pay for the next four weeks.
 Many other businesses are standing down or making redundant thousands of employees across Australia this week.
 So, where is the innovation in such negative examples?
 Hopefully, the innovation will be a new yardstick for corporate social responsibility.
 Consistent with belief-driven buyers featuring as a trend in Edelman’s 2018/19 reports, it is no longer about what companies preach when the sea is calm, it’s about the stuff they are made of when times are challenging or political.

-Rapid technology adoption pushes creativity within communication
+Rapid technology adoption pushes leaders to communicate more creatively

 As humans, our ability to cope with trauma depends largely on how we integrate the experience into a narrative.
-Consistent messaging in crises plays a key role in obtaining the public’s trust and co-operation.
+Consistent messaging in crises plays a key role in obtaining the public’s trust and cooperation.
 Politicians are innovating communication strategies to level with their people.
 The Norwegian Prime Minister, Erna Solberg, conducted a press conference purely to answer questions from kids.
-Jacinda Ardern live-streamed New Zealanders on Facebook in her trackies (apologising that putting toddlers to bed is a messy business) before answering questions coming in on the live feed.
+Jacinda Ardern live-streamed New Zealanders on Facebook in her trackies (apologizing that putting toddlers to bed is a messy business) before answering questions coming in on the live feed.
 Boris Johnson took to twitter immediately upon being diagnosed with coronavirus to reassure Brits and urge them to follow the recommended measures.
 South Korean President Moon Jae-in communicated coronavirus information early and consistently to inspire a “wartime sense of purpose”, enabling public ‘sense-making’ to occur.
 Each of these examples represents a willingness to innovate new responses, to use existing tools for new measures.

 As #WFH becomes an acronym rapidly transforming our working lives, companies producing collaborative software solutions are reporting skyrocketing growth.
 The publicly traded Zoom conferencing platform has seen stocks rise, downloaded over 50 million times in recent weeks.
 While Fardad Zabetian, founder of the multilingual web conferencing platform Kudo estimates his business has increased 400% since COVID-19 began to spread.
 Microsoft’s Teams now has more than 44 million daily users, growing by about 12 million users in just seven days.
-Slack co-founder, and CEO Stewart Butterfield said Slack is developing voice technology to integrate with Teams.
+Slack co-founder and CEO Stewart Butterfield said Slack is developing voice technology to integrate with Teams.
 Once completed, Slack users will be able to make calls directly to Teams users without leaving the platform.
 The innovation we need to see though, as governments, education institutions and businesses scramble to take their operations online, are new methods of privacy, security and information protection.
 Governance, as so often the case, is already lagging behind civic reliance.

 While the plethora of examples of technology adoption do not represent innovative new products as such, our fresh ability to harness technological innovation provides the opportunity for new product testing.
 For years, we have espoused “whole-of-self”, “flexible work practices” and “work-life integration.”
 Covid-19 has forced employers and employees alike to meet halfway on the benefits and challenges of remote working.
 Tolerance for flexible work schedules by employers is being met by greater productivity accountability on the part of employees.
 Already embedded tools surely have scope to innovate productivity measures enabling data for performance reviews.
 A new exposure of the messy realities of our home-lives (kids, dogs and washing featuring behind us in zoom windows) has been met with an escalation of downloadable virtual conferencing backgrounds.
 Though strangely, these intimate insights into the lives of our co-workers do not seem to inspire judgment.
 Instead, this collective challenge is causing us to be more inclusive.
 Wouldn’t it be great if this empathy lasted longer than the virus isolation period?